whatsacomputertho/containerimage-py/README.md

 # containerimage-py

-A python library for ineracting with container images and container image registries
+A python library for interacting with container images and container image registries

 ## Installation